AlvaroGomezMartinez/ape-spec-olympics-project/README.md

 - [ ] 6.
 Set a trigger to run the function insertFormula(), found inside the Age.gs file of this project, when the spreadsheet is edited.

 **Project's Progress - Updates:**
-On 4/1/24, continued updating the project files.
+On 4/18/24, continued updating the project files.
+I created the functions to push the event data to the day sheets.
+I still need to add the headings row to each event.
+Then find out if it's putting the events by order.
+Fastest to slowest for running events and longest to shortest for field events.
+Then create a function to push the heat and lane data back into the main database.

 **Pending tasks:**